 - Brackets — Brackets are attached to the teeth using special glue that bonds them to the tooth surface and holds them in place.

-- Archwire — The archwire is the thin metal wire that connects each bracket and puts pressure on the teeth to help guide them into place.
+- Archwire — The archwire is the thin metal wire that connects each bracket and puts pressure on the teeth to help guide them into proper position.

-- Ligature Elastic (also known as the “rubber bands”) — Elastics, or rubber bands, are the colored ties that hold the archwires to the brackets.
-Dr. Dykhouse will change the elastics at each appointment.
-Elastics may come in a variety of colors.
+- Ligature Elastic (also known as the "ties" or “little rubber bands”) — Ligature elastics are the colored ties that hold the archwires to the brackets.
+The ties will be change each appointment and come in a variety of colors.

 How Braces Work

-Once placed on your teeth, braces place constant pressure on your teeth, and the force of the pressure helps move teeth into proper position.
+Once braces are placed on your teeth, the braces place light continuous pressure on your teeth, and the force of the pressure helps move teeth into proper alignment.
 At each appointment, we may tighten the archwires.

 Metal Braces for All Ages

 Traditional metal braces are still the most popular, quickest, and most cost-effective orthodontic treatment available.
 Dr. Dykhouse can help you determine what treatment is best for your individual case.
-Please contact our practice to schedule an appointment and learn more about how braces can enhance your smile.
+Please contact our practice to schedule a complimentary consultation and learn more about how braces can enhance your smile.